 The brief FREE NOTES below give you all you need to facilitate a study day/weekend or a series of group meetings, alongside actually reading the book together.
 CONTACT ME if you'd like me to share in the discussion with you, either in person or by email.

-But as I approach retirement during 2020 my website now reflects only my other main continuing interest.
+This website now reflects only my other main continuing interest.
 Can Christianity and its central figure mean anything to those who are not convinced that conventional ideas of 'God' and religion take us where we need to go as modern, thoughtful human beings?

 On the HONEST TO GOD page you will find a set of free discussion Notes on this classic book from the 1960s.
 Have we actually heard what it has to say yet?